 Generally speaking, the scrum team is made up of developers, the product owner, and the scrum master.
 A sprint is a fixed period of time—say, a week or a fortnight—during which the team works on a specific task or set of tasks.

-You can learn more about what they’re about and what they do in our beginner’s guide to scrum masters.
+You can learn more about what they’re about and what they do in our beginner’s guide to scrum teams.

 So what does the product owner do, and how is it different from the role of the product manager?